When it's you project

 You think this won’t reach you?
 It will.

-who will be left to speak for you?
+Who will be left to speak out, when all that's left is you?

 Have these issues personally affected you?